seagle0128/doom-modeline/README.md

 ;; What to display as the version while a new one is being loaded (setq doom-modeline-env-load-string "...")

+;; By default, almost all segments are displayed only in the active window.
+To ;; display such segments in all windows, specify e.g.
+(setq doom-modeline-always-visible-segments '(mu4e irc))

 ;; Hooks that run before/after the modeline version string is updated (setq doom-modeline-before-update-env-hook nil)
 (setq doom-modeline-after-update-env-hook nil)